 - Jupiter’s giant red spot (a huge storm) would completely swallow North America.

-- 6 Earths could fit across Saturn’s rings.
+- 6 Earth could fit across Saturn’s rings.

 - Despite being an average-sized star, the Sun is so large that 1.3 million Earths would fit inside of it.
-ACtually, 99.86% of the mass of our solar system is made up by the Sun.
+Actually, 99.86% of the mass of our solar system is made up of the Sun.

 - Our Sun is only one of 100-200 billion stars in our galaxy, the Milky Way.
 We can see only see around 4,000 of these stars in the sky.